Advancing Ultra-Reliable 6G: Transformer and Semantic Localization Empowered Robust Beamforming in Millimeter-Wave Communications: Performance Evaluation

-\item \textbf{Rainy Environments}: To simulate varying intensities of rainy conditions, we utilize scenarios 1 and 2 from the dataset.
+\item \textbf{Night-to-Day}: In this scenario, models are initially trained on nighttime images and subsequently evaluated on daytime images.
+We utilize scenario 3 from the DeepSense 6G dataset, selecting the last 700 images for training for their notably darker lighting conditions and the first 200 images for testing due to their significantly brighter lighting conditions. \item \textbf{Day-to-Night}: This scenario reverses the conditions of the previous one.
+Here, training is conducted using the first 700 images from scenario 3, while testing utilize the last 200 images.
+The models are trained on daytime images and evaluated against nighttime images to determine their ability to adapt to low-light environments. \item \textbf{Rainy Night Environment}: For the \textit{Rainy Night} environment scenario, models are trained on the same daytime images as those used in the \textit{Day-to-Night} scenario.
+However, for testing, they were faced with a set of the last 200 images from the previous scenario, now augmented with artificial rain, using the \textit{imgaug}\cite{imgaug} tool. \item \textbf{Snow-Covered Environments}: Employing scenario 1 from the dataset, models are trained under standard RGB images and evaluated under artificially snow-augmented images using the \textit{albumentations}\cite{albumentations} tool.
+We created four snowy environments (\textit{Snowy 01}, \textit{Snowy 02}, \textit{Snowy 03}, \textit{Snowy 04}) by varying the \textit{snow point} parameter from 0.3 to 0.9.
+An additional testing environment, \textit{Snowy 05}, is introduced by incorporating snowflakes via the \textit{imgaug}\cite{imgaug} tool, which creates an extreme environment that tests the models' reliability and adaptability by making it difficult for them to identify typical features. \item \textbf{Rainy Environments}: To simulate varying intensities of rainy conditions, we utilize scenarios 1 and 2 from the dataset.
 Using the augmentation capabilities of the tool \textit{albumentations} for scenario 1, we methodically craft four distinct rainy environments.
 This is achieved by adjusting the \textit{brightness coefficient} and \textit{blur value} parameters within the ranges of 0.3 to 0.6 and 4 to 7, respectively.
 These adjustments result in the creation of four scenarios: \textit{Rainy 01}, \textit{Rainy 02}, \textit{Rainy 03}, and \textit{Rainy 04}, each originating from scenario 1.
 Further diversification of rainy conditions is accomplished through scenario 2, where we employ another augmentation tool, \textit{imgaug}.
-Here, we modify the \textit{speed} variable, setting its values between 0.1 and 0.3, to generate three additional and distinct scenarios: \textit{Rainy 05}, \textit{Rainy 06}, and \textit{Rainy 07}.
-This approach enables us to assemble a comprehensive suite of rainy environments, each designed to test and validate the robustness and adaptability of our method under a broad spectrum of rainy weather conditions.

-\item \textbf{Foggy Environment}: For the \textit{Foggy} environment scenario, we utilized \textit{imgaug} to augment images from scenario 2, creating foggy conditions.
-Models are trained on standard images from the scenario and tested on the fog-augmented images, thereby assessing their adaptability to reduced visibility.
+Here, we modify the \textit{speed} variable, setting its values between 0.1 and 0.3, to generate three additional and distinct scenarios: \textit{Rainy 05}, \textit{Rainy 06}, and \textit{Rainy 07}. \item \textbf{Foggy Environment}: For the \textit{Foggy} environment scenario, we utilized \textit{imgaug} to augment images from scenario 2, creating foggy conditions. \end{itemize}